 1. Conduct usability tests

-- See if there are any issues, bugs, errors, or exceptions that might have filtered through QA.
+- See if any issues, bugs, errors, or exceptions might have filtered through QA.

-- Understand how a user would typically navigate the product vs. their ideal user journey maps.
+- Understand how users would typically navigate the product vs. their ideal journey maps.

 - Track user satisfaction with specific features, UI elements, and the entire product generally.